Actionb/mizdb-watchlist/README.md

 ### Toggle button

 The toggle button adds an item to your watchlist if it is not already on it, or removes it from the watchlist if the item is already on it.
+If the item is on the watchlist, the button is rendered with the `on-watchlist` CSS class.

-Use the `toggle_button` template tag to add a button to your page:
+The `toggle_button` template tag adds a button to your page:
 ```html
 {% load static mizdb_watchlist %}
 {% block extrahead %}